Updated: Nov 1

 However, after visiting French Polynesia just a few weeks ago, I realized that the "island vibe" brings a whole new meaning to going on a vacation.
 While most people opt to go for an all-inclusive resort, I find that actually spending time to see the island will allow you to get a true taste of it.

 Here are some ways you can make the most out of your trip to an island, wherever it may be that you choose to go:

-1. Rent a car!
+1. Rent a car or a scooter!
 The easiest and best way to get around is with a car.
 Depending on where you go, you cannot rely on bus schedules to get there (on some islands, that's not even an option).
 As for taxis, they may either be expensive or hard to find.
 When we went to Huahine in French Polynesia, they had warned us that there are only 4 taxi drivers for the entire island.
 In some places, you can also rent a scooter - this would be a cheaper option than getting a car and also convenient if you are traveling solo or with only one other person.

 2. Join a tour or book an excursion.
 Even if you do not book an all-inclusive package for your trip, where all tours are included, that's okay!
 Day tours are another great option and you can find locals that offer tours or sign up through a local tour agency/company.
 There are even islands where the tour companies may be willing to pick you up free of charge.
 This is perfect if you do not have a reliable mode of transportation.
 Signing up for a tour allows you to see the place from a local's perspective and gives you the opportunity to learn more about the destination (some information you may not even find online).
 As an added bonus, you can also meet other travelers coming from all over the world.
 Tour companies may also have access to some spots that you would not otherwise be able to visit with a car.
 This was the case for some of the 4x4 tours that we did in French Polynesia.